A preschool child sliding a loose foil ring along a striped pool noodle toward a chosen color band.

 3. 03

-Let your child hold the noodle with one hand and push the ring toward the matching stripe with the other hand.
+Let your child choose one colored target.
+Have them steady the noodle with one hand and push the ring toward that target with the other hand.

 4. 04